School dress codes (uniforms)

-Most schools have a uniform or a dress code that:
+Most government schools have a dress code (uniform) that:

-- sets clear guidelines about the type of clothing that students can wear to school
+- sets clear standards about the type of clothing that students can wear to school

 - ensures health, safety and decency standards

-- is practical for a wide range of physical activities and weather conditions
+- is practical for a wide range of physical activities and conditions

 - connects the student with the school